-Bike to Work Day is always the biggest, most fun day of the year as thousands of people celebrate by biking and enjoying the day’s festivities.
+Bike to Work Day is always the most fun day of the year as thousands of people celebrate by biking and enjoying the day’s festivities.
 The joy and energy is palpable, and this year was more exciting than ever.
 At our rally this morning at City Hall, Mayor London Breed announced two big commitments that will advance bike safety and make San Francisco a better place for everyone to bike.

 Today, Mayor London Breed directed the City to quickly close the gaps in our citywide protected bike lane network and build 20 miles of protected bike lanes in two years.
-This doubles the pace we’ve been building protected bike lanes in recent years.
+This doubles the pace at which we’ve been building protected bike lanes in recent years.

 We have long pressured the City to build street infrastructure that protects people who bike.
 We know that one of the biggest reasons that people don’t bike to work every day is that they don’t feel safe.
 We thank and commend Mayor Breed for hearing our calls and streamlining the process to deliver safety projects.